Judge says she won’t change ruling letting NFL coach’s racial discrimination claims proceed to trial

 Last year after filing his lawsuit, Flores said he believed he was risking the coaching career he loves by suing the NFL, but he said it was worth it for generations to come if he could succeed in challenging systemic racism in the league.

-In March, the judge noted that Flores had recently been hired as the new defense coordinator for the Minnesota Vikings.
+In March, the judge noted that Flores had recently been hired as the new defensive coordinator for the Minnesota Vikings.